clstoulouse/motu/README.md

 ##### extractionFileCacheSize
 Size in Mbytes.
-A clean job runs each <runCleanInterval>.
-File with a size higher than this value are deleted by this job.
+A clean job runs each "runCleanInterval".
+All files with a size higher than this value are deleted by this job.
-If value is zero: no delete.
+If value is zero, files are not deleted.
 Default value = 0.

 ##### describeProductCacheRefreshInMilliSec